rackerlabs/technical-blog/_posts/2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering.md

 Go to **Transit Gateway Route Tables** from the left-hand side to see the default route table.
 Notice two routes in the **Propagation** tab.
-Propagation occurred automatically based on the TGW we created in the first step.
+Propagation occurred automatically based on the TGW you created in the first step.

 ![]({% asset_path 2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering/Picture10.png %})

 Let's try and ping the instance in VPC B from VPC A. What happens?

-Nothing happens because we still need to tell the traffic where to go after it enters the VPC.
+Nothing happens because you still need to tell the traffic where to go after it enters the VPC.

-For this, we need to add a route in the route table associated with the subnet where the EC2 instance is located.
+For this, you need to add a route in the route table associated with the subnet where the EC2 instance is located.
 If you also want to ping from VPC B --> VPC A, you need to set the returning destination route back to VPC A.